Nico-Posada/The-Cyber-Cooperative-CTF-Writeups/RATv0/RATv0.md

 # RATv0
-This was the second easy (100 pt) challenge in the ctf.
+This was the second easy (100 pt) challenge in the reverse category for this CTF.
 Although it was "easy," it has less solves than both of the medium challenges which I thought was pretty interesting.

 ![Image](./images/challenge.png)